For Wisconsin's Dairy Farmers, Tariffs Could Reshape The Race For The Senate

 "We have created relationships with the people that we're exporting with," Clark says.
 "Now they're going to back off, and not buy from us.
 So that opens the door for other people to create those relationships."

 The president's tariffs are a complicated subject for many farmers in Wisconsin.
 The state's rural communities swung hard for Donald Trump in 2016, helping him become the first Republican to win Wisconsin since Ronald Reagan in 1984.
-Clark says shesupports the president, but admits she's worried.
-The White House has proposed a plan to spend $12 billion in emergency farm aid, but says Clark, "I would rather have trade than have aid."
+Clark says she supports the president, but admits she's worried.
+The White House has proposed a plan to spend $12 billion in emergency farm aid, but, says Clark, "I would rather have trade than have aid."

 It's a mantra echoed my many farmers in Wisconsin.

-Note: An earlier version of this story misidentified the type of cattle on display at an exhibit at the Wisconsin State Fair earlier this month as bulls.